Ferrari 643

 The Ferrari 643 was a Formula One car designed by Steve Nichols and Jean-Claude Migeot and was built by Scuderia Ferrari for use in the 1991 Formula One season.
-Built during May and introduced at the French Grand Prix it initially looked to have the potential to run at the front.
-Alain Prost qualified on the front row and took the lead, and although he was eventually passed by Nigel Mansell in his Renault powered Williams FW14, a second place in the car's first race looked promising.
-Aside from almost always being on the front part of the grid, it was not to be, however.
+Introduced at the French Grand Prix after being developed in May, the car initially demonstrated strong potential to compete at the front of the grid.
+Alain Prost qualified on the front row and briefly led the race before being overtaken by Nigel Mansell in the Renault-powered Williams FW14.
+Nevertheless, a second-place finish in its debut outing was regarded as an encouraging start.
+Ultimately, the car would help the team finish third in the 1991 Constructors' Championship.

+Design

 The chassis of the 643 was a total redesign over the 642 which suffered inconsistent handling issues and was designed to allow for softer suspension travel, as per Prost's request.
 The V12 engine was upgraded six major times during 1991, with the final evolution used from Portugal to the end of the season.
 The chassis itself had two revisions, the first after the French Grand Prix—which saw a relocation of the exhaust exits from underneath the car, and Belgium which saw minor alterations to the body cover.